MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-automation.md

   ```

 > [!NOTE]
-> Autoupgrade triggered update runs honor [planned maintenance windows](/azure/aks/planned-maintenance) that you set at the AKS cluster level.
+> Auto-upgrade triggered update runs honor [planned maintenance windows](/azure/aks/planned-maintenance) that you set at the AKS cluster level.
 For more information, see [planned maintenance across multiple member clusters](./concepts-update-orchestration.md#planned-maintenance) which explains how update runs handle member clusters that have been configured with planned maintenance windows.

-## Create autoupgrade profiles
+## Create auto-upgrade profiles

 Use the [`az fleet autoupgradeprofile create`][az-fleet-autoupgradeprofile-create] command to create profiles as shown.

-You can create a disabled autoupgrade profile by passing the `--disabled` argument when using the `create` command.
-In order to enable the autoupgrade profile, you must reissue the entire `create` command and omit the `--disabled` argument.
+You can create a disabled auto-upgrade profile by passing the `--disabled` argument when using the `create` command.
+In order to enable the auto-upgrade profile, you must reissue the entire `create` command and omit the `--disabled` argument.

 ### Stable channel Kubernetes updates